 Here $\overline{(\cdot)}$ denotes the involution on $K^{T}(pt)$ induced by $\mathbb{Z}$-linearly extending the map

 where $t_i$'s denote torus weights in notation \eqref{repara T}. \end{defi} For a $T$-equivariant pair $I=(\oO_X\stackrel{s}{\to} F)\in P^{\mathrm{JS}}_n(X,d)^T$, we choose the following square root:

 where $Y=\oO_{\mathbb{P}^1}(-1,0)$ is a Fano 3-fold.
 Here $\chi_Y(F,F)$ makes sense as $F$ is semistable and so it is scheme theoretically supported on $Y$.
-It is easy to see that (\ref{eq on choice of sqr root}) is a square root of $\chi_X(I, I)_0$ in the sense of Definition~\ref{def:sroot}. \begin{defi} Let $X=\oO_{\mathbb{P}^1}(-1,-1,0)$ and $e^m$ be a $T$-equivariant trivial line bundle with $T$-weight $m$.
-We define (equivariant) tautological JS stable pair invariants by
+It is easy to see that (\ref{eq on choice of sqr root}) is a square root of $\chi_X(I, I)_0$ in the sense of Definition~\ref{def:sroot} by Serre duality and adjunction formula